sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 include the context to use for each key in the submitter public key file passed with the `-k` option.

-*Open questions*: How can we allow overriding the context to use on the command line, also for the general case of multiple submitter public keys, each with its own context?
-How should we handle the case of multiple valid contexts for the same public key?

 ### Monitoring

 The configuration issues for the monitor is similar to those for a